Clinical Trials at Main Line Spine

 Volunteering for a clinical study is a personal choice.
 You have no obligation to do so, and participation is not right for everyone.
 After enrolling in a study, you may leave at any time for any reason.

-The researchers at Main Line Spine follow clinical trials guidelines when deciding who can participate in each particular study.
+Researchers follow clinical trials guidelines when deciding who can participate in a study.
 These guidelines are called Inclusion/Exclusion Criteria.
-These criteria are based on factors such as age, gender, the type and stage of a disease or condition, treatment history, and other medical conditions.
-Our clinical trial coordinator and principal trial investigators can provide additional information about individual trials.
+These criteria are based on factors such as age, gender, the type and stage of a disease, treatment history, and other medical conditions.
+Our trial coordinators can provide additional information about individual trials.